alvlako/Mishpokhe/README.md

   * `-s SINGLETON`, `--singleton SINGLETON`
                         Set to 1 if you have singleton queries, default is 0 Only set in quite special cases
+  *  `-u EVALFILTERUSE`, `--evalfilteruse EVALFILTERUSE` Set to 1 if you want to use mishpokhe clusters e-value filter, default is 1
+  * `e EVAL`, `--eval EVAL`,
+                        Specify the e-value threshold, default is 1

 ## Tips: